It is clear that Team USA beat Team Europe

-NSThis is why the Ryder Cup is considered the biggest and most unusual game in golf.
+NSs are verbs like that why Ryder Cup It is considered the greatest and most amazing sight in golf.
 On Saturday, Americans Justin Thomas and Daniel Berger reached their first starting point before kick-off for the afternoon’s four-ball games to stir up the atmosphere in the crowd even more.
-Plus gestures to make the constant shouts of “USA!, USA!”
+In addition to making gestures to make the constant shouts of “USA!, USA!”
 Louder, the “Team USA” member threw cans of beer into the audience.

 Two Tin Rolls returned to the players.
 Fans immediately chanted “Chug, chug, chug!”
 (Drink!
 Example!).
 The two world class professionals didn’t take long to ask.
 They gave the fans their wish.
 The two can treat themselves to alcohol.
 First of all, they paused for the second “session” of the day – and there was also something for the home team to celebrate.